hashicorp-forge/nomad-bench/README.md

 # nomad-bench
 This repository contains the code used to provision the infrastructure used to run tests and benchmarks against Nomad test clusters.

 Nomad test clusters are a set of servers with hundreds or thousands of simulated nodes, which are created using [`nomad-nodesim`][].
+The Nomad server processes are not simulated and are expected to run on their own hosts, mimicking real world deployments.
+The Nomad servers are the focus of benchmarking and load testing.

+## Repository Structure
+The `nomad-bench` repository contains a number of components that work together to create the benchmarking and load testing environment.

+### Infra
+The [infra](./infra) directory contains code which manages and handles deployed cloud environments, and is partitioned by AWS region.

+### Shared
+The [shared](./shared) directory contains reusable Terraform modules, Ansible roles, and Nomad job specifications.

+### Tools
+The [tools](./tools) directory hosts our custom written Go tools which are aimed at running and recording benchmarking experiments.
+Please see the [nomad-load readme](./tools/nomad-load/README.md) and [nomad-metrics readme](./tools/nomad-metrics/README.md) files for more information on each tool and how to run it.

 ## Getting Started